mimraan547/bank-churn-predictions/README.md

-The app is deployed to Heroku, and can be found at this [URL](https://bank-churn-predictions.herokuapp.com/)
+The app can be found at this [URL](https://bank-churn-predictions.herokuapp.com/)

-Our full presentation deck [can be found here](https://docs.google.com/presentation/d/1AiL9Zo9WBySLQkjjMcIHuZp4wEC9UnLtXjSaclaICBE/edit?usp=sharing).

 # Churn Modelling - How to predict if a bank’s customer will stay or leave the bank